nicholasjannsen/MARVELsim/docs/source/installation.rst

 3. Local (Poetry) installation
 ------------------------------

-Since the most commen use case for MARVELsim is to run with HPC, we use `Poetry <https://python-poetry.org/>`_ to manage and install out Python libraries.
+Since the most commen use case for MARVELsim is to run with HPC, it is recommended to use `Poetry <https://python-poetry.org/>`_ to manage and install Python libraries.
 First `install Poetry <https://python-poetry.org/docs/master/>`_ from the **master** branch

 .. code-block:: shell